casbin/node-casbin/README.md

 1. New a node-casbin enforcer with a model file and a policy file:

-    ```java
+    ```typescript
-    Enforcer enforcer = new Enforcer("path/to/model.conf", "path/to/policy.csv");
+    const enforcer = new Enforcer('path/to/model.conf', 'path/to/policy.csv');
     ```

 Note: you can also initialize an enforcer with policy in DB instead of file, see [Persistence](#persistence) section for details.

 2. Add an enforcement hook into your code right before the access happens:

-    ```java
+    ```typescript
-    String sub = "alice"; // the user that wants to access a resource.
+    const sub = 'alice'; // the user that wants to access a resource.
-    String obj = "data1"; // the resource that is going to be accessed.
+    const obj = 'data1'; // the resource that is going to be accessed.
-    String act = "read"; // the operation that the user performs on the resource.
+    const act = 'read'; // the operation that the user performs on the resource.

     if (enforcer.enforce(sub, obj, act) == true) {
         // permit alice to read data1